 The City of Hendersonville reduced polluted stormwater runoff from streets, road, and public parking lots within our corporate limits by street sweeping and the use of a vacuum truck.
-During this fiscal year we swept approximately 80 miles of curb and gutter.
+During this fiscal year the street sweeper covers approximately 80 miles of curb and gutter at least 5 times.